Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

 increase privacy.

-The picture for privacy considerations and user expectations for DoH with respect to what additional data may be available to the resolver compared to DNS over UDP,TCP or TLS is complex and requires a detailed analysis for each particular use case.
-In particular the choice of HTTPS functionality vs privacy is specifically made an implementation choice and uses may well have differencing privacy expectations depending on the DoH use case implementation.
+The picture for privacy considerations and user expectations for DoH with respect to what additional data may be available to the DoH server compared to DNS over UDP,TCP or TLS is complex and requires a detailed analysis for each use case.
+In particular the choice of HTTPS functionality vs privacy is specifically made an implementation choice in DoH and users may well have differing privacy expectations depending on the DoH use case and implementation.

 At the extremes, there may be implementations that attempt to achieve parity with DNS-over-TLS from a privacy perspective at the cost of using no identifiable headers, there might be others that provide feature rich data flows where the low-level origin of the DNS query is easily identifiable.

-Users who have concerns about such additional data may choose not to use DoH and to use DNS-over-TLS instead.
+Privacy focussed users should be aware of the potential for additional client identifiers in DoH compared to DNS-over-TLS and may want to only use DoH implementations that provide clear guidence on what identifiers they add.

 ###  In the Authoritative Name Servers